 The Australian Wine Research Institute (AWRI) is the Australian grape and wine industry’s own research organisation.
 It supports a sustainable and successful grape and wine industry through world class research, practical solutions and knowledge transfer.
 Established in 1955, the AWRI is governed by an industry-led, skills-based Board and is a member of the Wine Innovation Cluster located at the Waite Research Precinct in Adelaide.
 The AWRI’s activities are guided by its mission and values, an industry-endorsed research, development and extension plan and an internal business plan.
-AWRI Commercial Services is the commercial arm of the organisation and provides advanced analytical and consulting services on a fee-paying basis.
+Affinity Labs, powered by the AWRI, provides advanced analytical and consulting services on a fee-paying basis.

 The AWRI supports grapegrowers and winemakers by: